Angura: The 1960 Anpo Protests

 In 1960, virtually the entire Shingeki community was mobilized to battle against revision of the U.S.-Japan Security Treaty (known as "Anpo" in Japanese), under the auspices of an umbrella organization called the Shingeki Workers Association (新劇人会議 Shingekijin Kaigi).
-However, many younger members of the troupes, who tended to sympathize with the student radicals in the Zengakuren student federation, were extremely disappointed that the Shingeki Association enforced strict conformity to the passive and ineffectual protest policies of the Japan Communist Party, even after right-wing counter-protester brutally attacked the Shingeki members during a protest march at the National Diet on June 15, 1960, resulting in 80 members being injured.
+However, many younger members of the troupes, who tended to sympathize with the student radicals in the Zengakuren student federation, were extremely disappointed that the Shingeki Association enforced strict conformity to the protest policies of the Japan Communist Party, which they deemed passive and ineffectual, even after right-wing counter-protester brutally attacked the Shingeki members during a protest march at the National Diet on June 15, 1960, resulting in 80 members being injured.
 Although discontent had been building throughout the 1950s, the radicalizing experience of the Anpo Protests helped convince many younger Shingeki members to break away and found their own theater troupes, where they could experiment with much more radical forms of theater.

 One of the earliest new troupes to break away was the Seinen Geijutsu Gekijō ("Youth Art Theater"), abbreviated Seigei, founded by 20 members of the third graduating class of Mingei's training program, several of whom had been denied jobs, as well as playwright Yoshiyuki Fukuda, noh actor Hideo Kanze, and composer Hikaru Hayashi.
 Immediately following the Anpo Protests, Seigei staged its first production, which included a play written by Fukuda called Record Number 1, which is often cited as the first Angura-style play.
 Record Number 1 was extremely unorthodox and experimental, blurring the lines between reality and play and breaking the fourth wall.
 In this play, the actors of Seigei expressed their emotions and frustration around their experiences in the recently concluded Anpo protests.
 Historian of Japanese theater David G. Goodman has called Record Number 1 “a pivotal moment in the history of the modern Japanese theater movement,” one that “challenged every aspect of the Shingeki orthodoxy.”

 A large number of Angura directors and playwrights worked with Seigei and Fukuda in the early 1960s, including Jūrō Kara, Makoto Satō, and Minoru Betsuyaku.
 They then went on to found their own experimental theater troupes later in the 1960s.
 Kara would go on to found the Situation Theater, also known as the "Red Tent Theater" because they performed in a red tent, and Satō would go on to form the Black Tent Theater, which performed in a black tent.
 Betsuyaku helped co-found the Waseda Little Theater with Tadashi Suzuki.
 Other influential Angura troupes included Shūji Terayama's Tenjō Sajiki, Kazuyoshi Kushida's Free Theater, Yukio Ninagawa's Contemporary Theater, and Shogo Ōta's Transformation Theater.